• Skip to primary navigation

 Expert Tips

-• Pat the salmon dry with clean paper towels so the marinade can stick and this also helps to clean the fish.
+• Pat the salmon dry with paper towel, so the sauce can stick to it.

 Instructions